Royal William Victualling Yard: The new Yard in Stonehouse

-Viewed from the north-east: (l-r) the Slaughterhouse, Mills Bakery, basin entrance and Brewhouse.
+The Yard viewed from Cremyll.
+The Clarence building, in the foreground, was the first to be erected on the site.

 In 1821 it was decided to centralise Plymouth's victualling provision in a new location.
 The area then known as 'Cremill Point' was chosen, both for its 'great depth of water' and for its equal proximity to the Dockyard, the Hamoaze and the Sound.
-In 1824 an Act of Parliament sanctioned the purchase of the site and the Victualling Commissioners appointed John Rennie as architect.
+An act of Parliament, the Victualling Establishment, Plymouth Act 1824 (5 Geo.
+4. c.
+49), sanctioned the purchase of the site and the Victualling Commissioners appointed John Rennie as architect.
 Over the next three years, an 8 acre area of the northern half of the promontory known as Western King was levelled to provide the site for the new yard, with 370,000 tons of excavated rubble being used to extend the site by a further 6 acre (reclaimed from the sea), as well as providing stone for building.
 Convict labour was used for this initial work.
 Work on the first of the buildings began in late 1827, and on the boundary walls and the basin the following year; in July 1831 the transfer took place of the Victualling offices and stores from the old premises in Lambhay to the new premises in Stonehouse (albeit construction was set to continue until the mid-1830s).
 Once complete, they were named the Royal William Victualling Yard.